edenspring/gitProject/README.md

 please open an [issue][issues] and give me some information about your setup.

 ## Making it better
-There are plenty of ways to imrpove this utility!
+There are plenty of ways to improve this utility!
 If you have some ideas for how it could be made better don't hesitate to [request a feature][issues] or reach out directly.